dtudk/pythonsupport-page/docs/uninstall/uninstall-python.rst

 Uninstalling Python
 =========================================

-If you need to delete Python from your computer, follow these steps.
-This might be useful in the following scenarios:
+Deleting Python might be useful in the following scenarios.

-1. Your current Python installation is not working properly.
+* Your current Python installation is not working properly.
-2. You have several versions of Python that conflict with each other.
+* You have several versions of Python that conflict with each other.
-3. You have tried to install Python, but something went wrong, and you want to start from scratch.
+* You have tried to install Python, but something went wrong, and you want to start from scratch.

+Follow the steps below to delete Python.

 Deleting Python on Windows